logisim-evolution/GECKO5Education/README.md

 for education, research and general purpose.
 It's open source and open hardware.
 It continues my line of educational boards used in the past for teaching and research projects.

+# Production
+The prototypes for these boards were produced and mounted by [Eurocircuits](https://www.eurocircuits.com/).

+#Financement
+The prototypes for these board (V1.0 and V1.1) were financed by the [computer architecture lab](https://www.epfl.ch/labs/lap/) of [EPFL](https://www.epfl.ch).
+Version V1.2 and the CPU-addon was financed by the {microlab](https://www.bfh.ch/ti/de/forschung/forschungsbereiche/microlab/) Prof. Dr. Theo Kluter.